BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 Teleports the player to the specified location.
 Ends any active conversations.

-Do you only want to cancel the conversation?
-Use [Cancel Conversation](#cancels-the-conversation-cancelconversation).
+Do you only want to [CancelConversation](#cancels-the-conversation-cancelconversation)?

 | Parameter  | Syntax                                                                       | Default Value          | Explanation                                          |
 |------------|------------------------------------------------------------------------------|------------------------|------------------------------------------------------|